Southampton-RSG-Training/dirac-intro-to-mpi/_episodes/05-collective-communication.md

 We don't need to write code like this (unless we want *complete* control over the data communication), because MPI has access to collective communication functions to abstract all of this code for us.
-The above code can be replaced by a single collective communiucation function.
+The above code can be replaced by a single collective communication function.
 Collection operations are also implemented far more efficiently in the MPI library than we could ever write using point-to-point communications.

 There are several collective operations that are implemented in the MPI standard.
 The most commonly-used are: